anthodamato/minijpa/README.md

 # minijpa
-minijpa is a JPA 2.2 Spec implementation (currently partially implemented).
+minijpa is a JPA 2.2 Spec implementation (currently, partially implemented).
 List of implemented (or partially implemented) annotations:

 @Basic